opencoff/go-nc/README.md

 # README for go-nc

 ## What is this?
 This is a simple clone of `netcat` in golang.
 I wrote it many moons ago as my first go program.
 It is slightly different from the traditional `netcat` in the following ways:

-* adds md5 checksum on network I/O
+* adds sha256 checksum on network I/O
-* traffic stats
+* traffic stats (number of bytes sent/received)
 * hexdump of the traffic
-* Bi directional I/O is optional; server always writes to `stdout` and clinet always reads from `stdin`.
+* Bi directional I/O is optional; server always writes to `stdout` and client always reads from `stdin`.
 This makes it easy to remember.

 ## How do I build it?